TheRealRedRiver559/Asyncio-IRC/README.md

 For non-SSL go to the Async Branch

+There is now a GUI folder that contains a work in progress GUI.
+This is still in testing and devolupment so it may crash or have unexpecuted behavour and updated on GitHub.

 # Setup

 Be sure to install the Requirments and that you have all the required dependicies installed.